RuchithaReddy28/Ex-No_3_Intent/README.md

 Develop program to perform explicit and implicit intent by creating a buttons using Android Studio

 ## AIM:
-To develop a program to perform explicit and implicit intent by creating a buttons using Android Studio
+To develop a program to perform explicit and implicit intent by creating a buttons using Android StudiO

 ## EQUIPMENTS REQUIRED: